Contents

 - Who do I plan on sharing my business plan with?

-- What will happen if my confidential information is shared with unknown third parties?
+- What will happen if my confidential information is shared with unauthorised third parties?

-- What is the nature of the confidential information in my business plan?
+- What is the nature of the confidential information within my business plan?

 What Is The Purpose Of A Business Plan?

-A key benefit of creating a business plan is that it allows you to identify possible challenges.
-This way, you can prepare your business for any mishaps.
+One key benefit of a comprehensive business plan is that it allows you to identify potential challenges, enabling proactive measures to mitigate risks.

 - Marketing strategies